rjendoubi/cdw-2023/README.md

 ![](images/Aspose.Words.10bb90cf-0d99-47f3-a995-23ef2b90be86.006.png)

 This should open the Atlas UI.
-CDP comes with a newer, improved user interface which can be enabled through the __“Switch to Beta”__ item in the user menu on the upper right corner of the screen.
+CDP comes with a newer, improved user interface which can be enabled through the “Switch to Beta UI” link on the bottom right side of the screen.
 Do this now.

 The Atlas UI has a left column which lists the Entities, Classifications, Business Metadata and Glossaries that belong to your CDP Environment.